-- Building envelope: Achieve 1 BEAM Plus credit for residential buildings which requires RTTV wall to be reduced by at least 10%, RTTV roof to be reduced by at least 50%, OTTV RRF, lower (if applicable) to be reduced by at least 10%, OTTV RRF, podium (if applicable) to be reduced by at least 40%. - Natural ventilation: Achieve 2 BEAM Plus credits for at least 40% of normally occupied space (habitable space) to satisfy the ventilation requirements.
+- Building envelope: Achieve 1 BEAM Plus credit for residential buildings which requires Residential Thermal Transfer Value (RTTV) wall to be reduced by at least 10%, Residential Thermal Transfer Value (RTTV) roof to be reduced by at least 50%, Overall Thermal Transfer Value of Residents' Recreational Facilities (OTTV of RRF), lower (if applicable) to be reduced by at least 10%, Overall Thermal Transfer Value of Residents' Recreational Facilities (OTTV of RRF) podium (if applicable) to be reduced by at least 40%. - Natural ventilation: Achieve 2 BEAM Plus credits for at least 40% of normally occupied space (habitable space) to satisfy the ventilation requirements.